 CVS's Valuation (4) in the Drugstore Chains industry is in the same range as ELV (7) in the Managed Health Care industry.
 This means that CVS’s stock grew similarly to ELV’s over the last 12 months.

-CVS's Price Growth Rating (13) in the Drugstore Chains industry is somewhat better than the same rating for ELV (47) in the Managed Health Care industry.
-This means that CVS’s stock grew somewhat faster than ELV’s over the last 12 months.
+CVS's Price Growth Rating (7) in the Drugstore Chains industry is in the same range as ELV (18) in the Managed Health Care industry.
+This means that CVS’s stock grew similarly to ELV’s over the last 12 months.

 | CVS | ELV | |